CliMT/climt/docs/installation.rst

 .. code-block:: console

     $ export CC=gcc-x
+    $ export FC=gfortran-x

-Where :code:`gcc-x` is the name of the compiler that Homebrew installs.
+Where :code:`gcc-x,gfortran-x` are the names of the C,Fortran compilers that Homebrew installs.
 Exporting the name of the compiler is essential on Mac since the default compiler that ships with Mac (called :code:`gcc`, but is actually a different compiler) cannot